gapurov/claude-code-env-switcher/README.md

   -l, --local            Do not persist the change; only affect current shell
 ```

-### fzf-powered interactive mode
+### fzf-powered interactive mode (optional)

 - Requirements: `fzf` installed and running in a TTY.
 - `ccenv` with no args opens an interactive menu of commands (simplified; local toggles live inside `use`).
 - `ccenv use` with no args opens an interactive picker of environments.
-For each non-default env you'll see both the normal and `--local` (dimmed "do not persist") options.
+For each non-default env you'll see both the normal and `--local` (do not persist) options.
 After selection, it prints the chosen environment.
 - Selecting `list` from the interactive menu prints the environments (no fzf selection).

 ### Local vs. persistent switches